 “See, anxiety doesn’t just stop.
 You can have nice moments, minutes where it shrinks, but it doesn’t leave.”

-Let’s talk about mental illness representation for a sec, as it’s obviously a major component of this novel.
-In the six agonizingly long years that I’ve suffered from severe, sometimes debilitating, diagnosed anxiety disorder, I have never related to any book as much I did to Under Rose-Tainted Skies.
+Let’s talk about mental illness representation for a second, as it’s obviously a major aspect of this novel.
+In the six agonizingly long years I’ve suffered from severe, sometimes debilitating, social anxiety disorder, I’ve never related to a book as much as I did to Under Rose-Tainted Skies.
 I can’t even begin to tell you how important it is to me that this book exists.
-I spent a large portion of my teen years having people say things like “you have anxiety? so, you get stressed a lot?”.
+I spent a large portion of my teen years having people say things like, “You have anxiety?
+So, you get stressed… So does everyone else.”
 IT’S SO MUCH MORE THAN THAT.
 And this book actually shows the nitty-gritty side of anxiety.
-The depiction of anxiety in this book was so spot-on to my life that I was for real questioning if I wrote it myself.
-I kept turning to my boyfriend and saying, “Oh my god, Norah does this exact same thing I do”.
-I haven’t come across many people that have understood my anxiety triggers (although I know they’re out there somewhere!).
+The depiction of anxiety in this book was so spot-on to my personal experiences that I was questioning if I’d maybe just wrote it myself lol.
+I haven’t come across many people who have fully understood or experienced my anxiety triggers (although I know there’s people out there somewhere!).
 But Norah did.
-I really hope someday I can write a novel that makes people feel as comforted as this book made me feel.
+I really hope someday I can write a novel that makes people feel as comforted as this made me feel.

-I did have this awful premonition in this first third of the book that Luke, the boy-next-door, would end up ~saving~ Norah by somehow curing her mental illness with ~love~.
-Blegh.
-For just a split second, I considered putting the book down before it got to that point, because I just couldn’t handle it.
-Thank god I kept reading because hoorah, it didn’t happen!
+Admittedly, I did have this awful premonition in the first-third of the book that Luke, the boy-next-door, would end up ~saving~ Norah by somehow curing her mental illness with ~love~… blegh.
+For a split second, I considered putting this book down before it got to that point because I just couldn’t handle if it did.
+Luckily I kept reading because hooray!
+It didn’t happen!
 No magical curative love powers here!
 The relationship between Luke and Norah was sweet and realistic.
-Sometimes I feel like YA authors can forget how teenagers are awkward, nervous, and, a lot of the time, inexperienced.
-I like how Norah doesn’t know what she’s doing in relationships.
-I also appreciated how Norah’s mental illness never took a backseat in their relationship and her anxiety wasn’t used as a device to further the romantic plot.
+Sometimes I feel that in the YA genre, authors can often forget how teenagers are awkward, nervous, and inexperienced kids.
+I like how Norah doesn’t know what she’s doing in a relationship.
+I also appreciated how Norah’s mental illness never took a backseat to the gushy stuff and her anxiety wasn’t used as a device to further the romantic plot.

-The ending was… a bit rushed, in my opinion?
-It felt like we were building up to something that was very quickly resolved and tucked away.
-I could have done with a few more pages in that final scene.
+The ending was… a bit rushed, in my opinion.
+It felt as though we were building up to something huge that ended up being quickly resolved and tucked away.
+I could’ve done with a few more pages in that final scene.
 Overall though, this was a great novel.
-I actually think it’d be the perfect book to assign to students in high school, as it’s a great conversation starter and brights to light the topic of mental illness as a whole.
 I would totally read this again.

 Did you read Under Rose-Tainted Skies?
 Did you agree with the representation of mental illness?